tendermario/terraria-server-aws/README.md

 This is a project for creating AWS resources to build up and run a Terraria server with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ![Example](/images/terraria-frontend.png)

 Example working server can be found here: https://tendermario.github.io/terraria-server-aws